Most Common Chicken Predators

 Daytime Chicken Predators

 Dogs are probably the most common daytime predators for backyard chickens.
-They should be kept on a leash, but we all know that’s not always the case.
+They should be kept on a leash, but we all know that’s not always true.
 All dog lovers, myself included, would say, ‘my dog would never do such a thing.’
 Well, they do.
 Never underestimate the hunting instinct of any animal, even domesticated dogs.

 Signs of a dog attack are scattered feathers, possible signs of blood or chicken carcasses nearby, dog footprints.
 To protect your chickens, always keep them inside a fenced environment.
 An electric dog fence can be an option if you own a dog and don’t want him to go too close to the chicken coop.